vyshakg30/KPI_Solution/README.md

 The pipeline follows a three-layer Medallion Architecture pattern:

-- **Bronze Layer**: Raw data ingestion from external sources
+- **Bronze Layer**: Raw data is ingested as-is from external sources into the database
-- **Silver Layer**: Cleaned and validated data with proper constraints
+- **Silver Layer**: Data from payments, loans, and quotes tables is cleaned and validated with proper data constraints
-- **Gold Layer**: Calculated KPIs and business metrics
+- **Gold Layer**: KPIs and alerts are calculated from silver layer data and populated back into the database with strict schemas
 - **API Layer**: Calculated metrics are served through a REST API

-## Data Flow

-Bronze Layer → Raw data is ingested as-is from external sources into the database

-Silver Layer → Data from payments, loans, and quotes tables is cleaned and validated with proper data constraints

-Gold Layer → KPIs and alerts are calculated from silver layer data and populated back into the database with strict schemas

 #### Flow Chart